amitanandaiyer/yb-sample-apps/README.md

+# Notes towards reproing CE

+Has a sample app called CassandraBD which can be used similarly The key file is CassandraBD.java
+  For some unknown reason, the UPDATE query using IF xxx ELSE ERROR errors out, even though running the same query from ycqlsh works fine.

+  I have dropped the `ELSE ERROR` part and the workload now runs happily.

+  To run the workload,
+   1) first we need to run something like java -jar yb-sample-apps.jar --nodes <ip>:9042 --workload CassandraBD --num_unique_keys 1000 --num_buckets 100 --do_updates false
+   2) Then we can do Reads/Updates using java -jar yb-sample-apps.jar --nodes <ip>:9042 --workload CassandraBD --num_unique_keys 1000 --num_buckets 100 --do_updates true --num_threads_write 20 --num_threads_read 40

+W0830 09:53:24.848824 23927 process_context.cc:184] SQL Error: Execution Error.
+Condition on table preauth_unique_count was not satisfied.
+UPDATE preauth_unique_count USING TTL 86400 SET count = count + 1 WHERE key = ?
+AND bucket = ?
+IF COUNT < 100000 ELSE ERROR;
+^^^^^^
+I0830 09:53:24.961725 23934 inbound_call.cc:125] Tracing op:
+I0830 09:53:24.961774 23934 trace.cc:442] 0830 09:53:24.963183 (+     0us) inbound_call.cc:115] Created InboundCall

 # YugabyteDB workload generator

 This repository emulates various workloads against YugabyteDB.
 YugabyteDB is a multi-model database that supports:
 * YSQL (Distributed SQL API with joins.
 Compatible with PostgreSQL)